 Grooming and Hygiene – Regular grooming and baths keep your pet’s coat and skin healthy.
 Brushing your pet’s coat allows you to examine their coat and skin and notice any changes that may appear such as lumps and bumps.
 Daily teeth brushing helps keep your pet from developing dental disease which can spread to the heart and other organs.

 ID Tags and Microchip – Make sure your pet has identification.
 Without proper identification, 90% of lost pets never get returned home.
-If you choose to outfit your pet with a microchip, remember to keep your contact information up-to-date.
+If you choose to microchip your pet, remember to keep your contact information up-to-date.
 If the information is not current, your pet’s rescuer will not be able to reach you.

 Training and Socialization – Obedience training helps keep your pet safe and strengthens the bond between you and your pet.
 Proper socialization enables your pet to be friendlier and more content.